cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 `STIsRing()` returns 1 if a geometry instance fulfills the following requirements:

-- It is a `LineString`instance.
+- It's a `LineString`instance.
-- It is closed (for a geometry to be closed, STIsClosed() needs to return 1 when invoked on the instance).
+- It's closed (for a geometry to be closed, STIsClosed() needs to return 1 when invoked on the instance).
-- It is simple (for a geometry to be simple, STIsSimple() needs to return 1 when invoked on the instance).
+- It's simple (for a geometry to be simple, STIsSimple() needs to return 1 when invoked on the instance).
-- Returns 0 if the `LineString`instance does not meet the requirements.
+- Returns 0 if the `LineString`instance doesn't meet the requirements.

 #### Syntax